b-man/xcode-tools/README.md

 	PATH				- This contains all resolved paths for the Developer folder, the SDK, and the Toolchain.

+	HOME				- This contains the path to the current user's home directory (used internally for recursive calls to xcrun).

 	TARGET_TRIPLE			- This is set to an llvm target triple that is associated with the currently selected SDK.

 	IOS_DEPLOYMENT_TARGET		- If MACOSX_DEPLOYMENT_TARGET isn't specified and this is, this will be passed to the called tool.